While course offerings vary to stay current with market trends, sample electives are available.

 Prerequisite: MGO 630.

-This course provides students with an introduction to digital forensic science and the systematic process of acquiring, authenticating and analyzing digital evidence.
+This is an introductory course in Digital Forensics where students will learn how to acquire, authenticate and analyze digital evidence.
 Technical and managerial topics will be explored, providing students with both theoretical and practical hands-on experience using forensic equipment and software.
-The additional topics of e-discovery, data retention, data disposal, litigation, internal investigations, regulatory compliance and incident response will also be discussed within the context of digital forensics.
-Students will have an opportunity to work with EnCase, Access Data FTK and other open source forensic software programs are used in this course.
+The additional topics of E-Discovery, Data Retention, Litigation, Internal Investigations, Regulatory Compliance and Incident Response will also be discussed within the context of Digital Forensics.
+EnCase, Access Data FTK and other open source forensic software programs are used in this course.

 This course will examine human resources from a strategic perspective, emphasizing the contribution of HR decisions to the development of a high-performance organization.
 Human resources management will be treated as a dynamic system that enables organizations to cope more quickly and effectively with a rapidly changing environment.
 The course will focus on topics that confront managers in a variety of organizational roles, such as reward systems, performance management and the selection and retention of high performance employees.
 Emphasis will be given to the identification, evaluation and solution of specific HR problems facing managers with these responsibilities.